HumbleData/HumbleData.github.io/pages/resources.md

 ---
 ## Useful Resources for Participants

-We know all these new technologies can feel a bit overwhelming sometimes, that's why we have some tutorials to help you out in using the tools that we use to facilitate our remote workshops.
+We know all these new technologies can feel a bit overwhelming sometimes, that's why we have some tutorials to help you out in using the tools that we use to facilitate our online workshops.

 ### Screencast for using CoCalc - our teaching platform.